Labor Secretary Acosta plans to resign

 Epstein was charged this week with sex trafficking and conspiracy during the early 2000s based on new evidence.
 Epstein pleaded not guilty on Monday in New York City federal court.

+Trump, who was said to have been friends with Epstein, added that he "was not a fan" of him and has not spoken to him in 15 years.

+"I wasn't a big fan of Epstein.
+That I can tell you," he said.
+"I will say this and say it again.
+I say it loud and clear.
+Alex Acosta was a great secretary of labor."

-Nancy Pelosi, D-Calif., called Monday for Acosta to step down over what she called an “unconscionable agreement” with Epstein, and was soon joined by a chorus of other top-ranking congressional Democrats.
+House Speaker Nancy Pelosi, D-Calif., had called Monday for Acosta to step down over what she called an “unconscionable agreement” with Epstein, and was soon joined by a chorus of other top-ranking congressional Democrats.

 Meanwhile, Democrats on the House Oversight Committee wrote to Acosta on Wednesday inviting him to testify at a July 23 hearing that will examine his actions related to Epstein.